mobify/mobifyjs/docs/getting-started.md

   2. Previewing your work
   3. Introducing the Konf
   4. Introducing Templates
-  5. Creating a template for a different page of your site
+  5. Creating a template for a different page of your site:0

 * * *